Network Design

 Course overview

 This course aims to develop the knowledge and skills required to design, implement, and manage enterprise networks.
-Building upon the foundational knowledge developed in Network foundations, this course will cover advanced topics such as hierarchical LAN design models, enterprise network architectures, fabric technologies, and network assurance.
-It will also cover Layer 2 protocols, Layer 2 redundancy, Enhanced Interior Gateway Routing Protocol (EIGRP), Open Shortest Path First (OSPF), and Border Gateway Protocol (BGP).
+Building upon the foundational knowledge developed in Network foundations, this course will cover advanced topics such as hierarchical LAN design models, enterprise network architectures, fabric technologies, and Software Defined Networking.
+It will also cover Layer 2 protocols, Layer 2 redundancy, Enhanced Interior Gateway Routing Protocol (EIGRP), Open Shortest Path First (OSPF), and an introduction to Border Gateway Protocol (BGP).
 This course aligns with the intent of the program to develop networking professionals.

 Course learning outcomes

-• Demonstrate the ability to configure and troubleshoot L2-redundancy and EIGRP, OSPF, and BGP routing protocols
+• Demonstrate the ability to configure and troubleshoot spanning-tree, link aggregation, first hop redundancy, link-state, and distance-vector protocols.

 Prerequisite(s)